 Thank you for your patience and understanding, as together we keep our community safe.

 DMV clearances ARE NOW ONLY DONE ELECTRONICALLY, PER DMV’S SYSTEM.
-If you fail to pay your taxes on time and allow them to become delinquent, it will take between 24 and 48 hours for your name to be cleared at DMV via electronic file.
+If you fail to pay your taxes on time and allow them to become delinquent, it will take between 48 to 72 hours for your name to be cleared at DMV via electronic file.
 FILES ARE SENT TO DMV AT THE END OF EVERY BUSINESS DAY AND WE CANNOT IMMEDIATELY RELEASE YOU!

 You will NOT be able to register/renew on the same day you pay delinquent taxes.

 DO NOT WAIT UNTIL LAST MINUTE TO PAY YOUR DELINQUENT TAXES.
 PLEASE PLAN ACCORDINGLY!

 In an attempt to collect outstanding motor vehicle, motor vehicle supplemental and personal property taxes owed, the city may contract with outside vendors which will provide an additional means for the city to enforce collections and may report delinquencies to Collection Agencies.
 Additional fees will be incurred.
 As of November 2020, NCC (Nationwide Credit Corporation) has been contracted to collect delinquent prior years.
 Please contact them directly at 571-458-1207 to discuss payment plans and/or to make payment in full.